ga-curriculum/security-research-lab/compile-a-comprehensive-report/README.md

 **Learning objective:** By the end of this lesson, students will be able to combine research on the attack method and the investigation of the real-world incident into a comprehensive, well-structured report

+## Topics to cover in your report

-You've researched your attack method and a real world incident.
-Now it's time to bring it all together into a cohesive, comprehensive report.
+You've researched your attack method and a real-world incident.
+Now, it's time to bring it all together into a cohesive, comprehensive report.

-## Structuring your report

 Start by outlining the structure of your report.
-A good structure might include:
+While you can structure your report however you'd like, your report must address these points:

+- Overview of the attack method and the incident you investigated.
+- The importance and relevance of this attack method and incident.
+- Technical details of how the attack works.
+- The objective of the attack if it is known.
+- The risks associated with the attack.
+- The victim's organizational risks associated with the attack.
+- Timeline and key events of the incident.
+- Tactics and techniques used in the attack.
+- Impact and aftermath of the incident.
+- Lessons learned from the incident.
+- Best practices for defending against this type of attack.
+- Implications for the field of cybersecurity.

+While optional, you may want to consider including visual aids in your report.
+Diagrams, timelines, and tables can help make complex information more understandable.
+You might also consider including a glossary of terms or a list of resources for further reading.

+### Suggested structure

+While you can structure your report however you'd like, here is a suggested structure to help you get started so that your report is clear and easy to follow:

 1. **Introduction**

-   - Overview of the attack method and the incident you investigated
+   - Overview of the attack method and the incident you investigated.
-   - The importance and relevance of this topic
+   - The importance and relevance of this attack method and incident.

 2. **Attack method overview**

-   - Technical details of how the attack works
+   - Technical details of how the attack works.
+   - The objective of the attack.
-   - Objectives and risks associated with the attack
+   - The victim's organizational risks associated with the attack.

 3. **Incident case study**

-   - Timeline and key events of the incident
+   - Timeline and key events of the incident.
-   - Tactics and techniques used in the attack
+   - Tactics and techniques used in the attack.
+   - The impact of the incident.
-   - Impact and aftermath of the incident
+   - The aftermath of the incident.

 4. **Analysis and insights**

-   - Lessons learned from the incident
+   - Lessons that the cybersecurity field can learn from this incident.
-   - Best practices for defending against this type of attack
+   - Best practices for defending against this type of attack.
-   - Implications for the field of cybersecurity

 5. **Conclusion**

-   - Summary of key points
+   - Summary of key points.
-   - The importance of ongoing research and learning in cybersecurity
+   - The importance of ongoing research and learning in cybersecurity.

 ## Writing your report